Affiliate links on Android Authority may earn us a commission. Learn more.

-You may have stumbled across the term connected GPS, especially when reading about Fitbit’s line of smartwatches and fitness trackers.
+You may have stumbled across the term connected GPS, especially when reading about smartwatches and fitness trackers.
 There’s actually a pretty big distinction between connected GPS and built-in GPS, which we’ll talk all about in this article.

 What is connected GPS and how does it compare to GPS?

 The term connected GPS is a fitness company’s way of saying a wearable can tether to your smartphone’s GPS, but it doesn’t have a GPS sensor built-in.
 Connected GPS is an easy way for a manufacturer to add GPS functionality to any device.
-Instead of including a GPS sensor directly in a wearable, the wearable can tether off your phone’s built-in GPS hardware.
 This brings down the overall cost and physical size of the device.
 This is because the manufacturer wouldn’t need to spend the extra money on a standalone GPS sensor.
+It also saves battery life, as built-in GPS devices’ power drain is usually higher than devices using connected GPS.

 On the other hand, there’s one big downside to using a device with connected GPS over one that has a GPS built-in.
 In that setup, the wearable is heavily reliant on another device to use its full potential.
 So if you want to use GPS functionality on a connected GPS-enabled device, you’ll also need to carry your phone with you.

 Which devices have connected GPS?

-Most devices you can buy today with connected GPS are fitness trackers, including many Fitbit devices.
-The Fitbit Versa, Versa Lite, Versa 2, Fitbit Inspire, and Inspire HR all fall into this category.
-Other wearables not made by Fitbit also have connected GPS functionality, including the Xiaomi Mi Band 4, Withings Move, and more.
+Most devices you can buy today with connected GPS are fitness trackers, including many older and more affordable devices in Fitbit’s lineup.
 Here are a few of our favorite devices with connected GPS:

 Though connected GPS is a great feature to have, many other manufacturers opt for built-in GPS technology instead.
-Some of the latest smartwatches like the Fossil’s Gen 5 smartwatch line, the Samsung Galaxy Watch 3., and the Fitbit Versa 3 all have built-in GPS functionality.
-There are seemingly countless other devices, new and old, with built-in GPS.
 Here are some of our favorites:

 - Fitbit Sense